BenBrostoff/BenBrostoff.github.io/about.md

 ---
 I am a software engineer at <a href="http://www.xlhybrids.com/" target="_blank">XL Hybrids</a>.

-Professionally, I mostly work in Ruby, Python and JavaScript.
+Professionally, I mostly work in Python and JavaScript (server and client-side).
 I care deeply about improving as a programmer and am always looking for opportunities to learn something new.

-I have a passion for working on interesting problems that present unique challenges.
-I like to read and am always looking for [book recommendations](/books).
-Shoot me an e-mail any time at <a href="mailto:ben.brostoff@gmail.com"> ben.brostoff [at] gmail [dot] com </a>.
+I have experience consulting on a range of projects and am available for your project of choice on a part-time basis.
+Also, I like to read and am always looking for [book recommendations](/books).
+Shoot me an e-mail any time at <a href="mailto:ben.brostoff@gmail.com"> ben.brostoff [at] gmail [dot] com </a> if you're interested in either.